Projection Methods for Operator Learning and Universal Approximation: Approximations for Fixed Points

+and applying the inverse of $\mathbb 1 - T'$ whose existence is guaranteed by the assumptions as in Section 3.4 of \cite{Topological}.
+The sequence $\epsilon_n$ depends on the norm of $\mathbb 1 - T'$, which therefore determines the rate of convergence. \end{proof}

-The rate of convergence of the approximated solutions to the solution of the original equation can be studied using the methods of \cite{Atk-Pot}.
+The rate of convergence of the approximated solutions to the solution of the original equation can be studied also using the methods of \cite{Atk-Pot}.
 There is an important case where we can apply Theorem~\ref{thm:Galerkin}.
 This is the case also considered in Section~\ref{sec:L_2} where $p=2$ (i.e. we have the Hilbert space), and we use an orthonormal basis $p_k$.
-Here $\rho = 1$ is just the identity function, $G_k$ is also the identity since the projection maps over normalized elements.
+Here $\rho = 1$ is just the identity function, and the projection is orthogonal.
 In this case it is known that $\{P_n\}$ is uniformly bounded.